1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 # User Svc

-The user service is at the heart of OpenOrch, managing users, tokens, organizations, permissions and more.
-Each service and human on an OpenOrch network has an account in the `User Svc`.
+The user service is at the heart of 1Backend, managing users, tokens, organizations, permissions and more.
+Each service and human on an 1Backend network has an account in the `User Svc`.

 > This page provides a high-level overview of `User Svc`.
-For detailed information, refer to the [User Svc API documentation](/docs/openorch/login).
+For detailed information, refer to the [User Svc API documentation](/docs/1backend/login).

 ## Overview

 The most important thing about the User Svc is that service (machine) and user (human) accounts look and function the same.

-Every service you write needs to [register](/docs/openorch/register) at startup, or [log in](/docs/openorch/login) with the credentials it saves and manages if it's already registered.
+Every service you write needs to [register](/docs/1backend/register) at startup, or [log in](/docs/1backend/login) with the credentials it saves and manages if it's already registered.
 Just like a human.

 A service account is not an admin account, it's a simple user level account.
 You might wonder how service-to-service calls work then.

 ## Service to service calls

-Most endpoints on OpenOrch can only be called by administrators by default.
+Most endpoints on 1Backend can only be called by administrators by default.

 Let's take prompting.
 If you want to let your users prompt AIs you might write a wrapper service called `User Prompter Svc` with the slug `user-prompter-svc`.

-If we look at the [Add Prompt endpoint API docs](/docs/openorch/prompt), we can see that it mentions
+If we look at the [Add Prompt endpoint API docs](/docs/1backend/prompt), we can see that it mentions

 ```
 Requires the `prompt-svc:prompt:create` permission.